JoseRossi4/PortLog/README.md

 # PortLog
-Exercise for educational purposes
+Exercise for educational purposes.
+MVC application using ADO.NET for SQL database management and WebServices (WCF)
-1234